The occupational safety and health representative represents all of the workplace’s employees in OSH issues.

 The occupational safety and health representative represents all employees – not just JHL members – in matters related to safety and health.
-The representative (and two vice representatives) must be elected at workplaces that have at least ten employees, but even at smaller workplaces employees can elect an occupational safety and health representative from among themselves if they wish.
+The representative (and two deputy representatives) must be elected at workplaces that have at least ten employees, but even at smaller workplaces employees can elect an occupational safety and health representative from among themselves if they wish.

 Everyone is entitled to stand for office in occupational safety and health representative elections and to participate in the election of their workplace’s occupational safety and health representative.
 The representative’s term of office is, depending on the sector, from two to four years.